-Dr John Barrett is currently President and CEO of the Canadian Nuclear Association.
-Past experience includes serving as Canada’s Ambassador to the IAEA, where he chaired its Board of Governors and acted as Canada’s Ambassador and Permanent Representative to the Comprehensive Nuclear Test Ban Treaty Organization and to the United Nations in Vienna.
-He also served as the Canadian Ambassador to Austria and to the Slovak Republic.
+Dr. John Barrett is currently President of Portolan Global Inc. Past experience includes serving as President and CEO of the Canadian Nuclear Association.
+Dr. Barrett also served as Canada’s Ambassador to the IAEA, where he chaired its Board of Governors and acted as Canada’s Ambassador and Permanent Representative to the Comprehensive Nuclear Test Ban Treaty Organization and to the United Nations in Vienna.
+In addition, he served as the Canadian Ambassador to Austria and to the Slovak Republic.

 Pierre Legoux joined WINS in 2010 as manager of the operational programme.
 His responsibilities include programme design, operation, budget control, review and quality standards.
 Prior to joining WINS, Pierre served as physical protection specialist at the IAEA’s Office of Nuclear Security, where he developed international recommendations and guidance documents for nuclear security and for strengthening the physical protection of nuclear and other radioactive materials in use, storage and transport.
 He is fluent in English and French.

-Rhonda Evans brings over 17 years of experience in the field of nuclear safety and nuclear security to her position with WINS.
+Rhonda Evans brings over 20 years of international and national experience in the field of nuclear safety and nuclear security to her position with WINS.
 Before joining WINS in August 2017, she served as a senior nuclear security officer at the IAEA in the Division of Nuclear Security.
-Rhonda also has extensive experience conducting training and professional development programmes in IAEA Member States; 27 years of experience in regulation in Australia; and is a lawyer specialised in nuclear law and regulation.
+Rhonda also has extensive experience in capacity building in 171 IAEA Member States; 30 years of experience in regulation, governance and assurance; and is a lawyer specialised in nuclear law and regulation.

 Raquel Delgado is responsible for the overall coordination and implementation of operational and WINS Academy projects.
-She also coordinates WINS’ internal process for ISO 29990.
 Prior to joining WINS in May 2010, Raquel worked in the field of development cooperation in Sub-Saharan Africa.
 She also worked in the Permanent Representation of Portugal to the Organization for Security and Co-operation in Europe (OSCE).
 Raquel is fluent in Portuguese, English, German, Spanish and has a working knowledge of French.

 Aleksandra Zilic manages projects related to accounting and reporting, financial project control, forecasting and planning, and the improvement of quality management system processes.
 Prior to joining WINS in November 2014, Aleksandra worked for privately held companies and non-governmental organizations for 12 years in her home country of Bosnia and Herzegovina.
 She is fluent in English and Bosnian and has a working knowledge of German.

-Anubhav Shrivastava oversees the maintenance and development of the frontend and backend of WINS’s website.
-He also provides technical support to the WINS Academy, Alumni Network and Knowledge Centre.
-Anubhav joined WINS in October 2014 as an intern and was hired fulltime in March 2015, bringing with him 15 years of experience in online content management, web development and multimedia.
-He is fluent in English, Hindi and German.
+Anubhav Shrivastava oversees the maintenance and development of WINS IT systems, which also includes the technical development of the website, Wins Academy, Alumni Network, Knowledge Centre and WINS events.
+Anubhav joined WINS in October 2014 and brought with him over 15 years of experience in sectors of web programming and development, online content delivery and multimedia.
+His other interests include Cybersecurity, Data privacy and Digital Intellectual property.
+He is fluent in English, Hindi and intermediate knowledge of German